 |Liza Wade Green

 Stephanie Clark is the Program Coordinator for the NC State LIVE performing arts series where she manages school matinees, oversees the volunteer usher program, serves as the artist services manager, and coordinates campus and community engagement for artist residencies.
-Going into her 4th season, she continues to emphasize the importance of the arts at a STEM institution.
+With over 5 years at NC State LIVE, Stephanie continues to emphasize the importance of the arts at a STEM institution.
 She received her bachelor’s degree in Music Industry Studies from Appalachian State University and has been working in the non-profit field for over 10 years.
 Prior to NC State, she worked for the Steans Music Institute at Ravinia Music Festival.
-This past summer, Stephanie was selected to take part in the Association of Performing Arts Professional’s Emerging Leadership Institute this January in NYC.
+Stephanie has also participated in the Association of Performing Arts Professional’s Emerging Leadership Institute.